Two stability theorems on plethysms of Schur functions: Acknowledgements

 \section{Acknowledgements}

 }

 The second author thanks Martin Forsberg Conde and Eoghan McDowell for very helpful conversations when he visited OIST, Japan in November 2022 sponsored by the Theoretical Sciences Visiting Programme.
 He thanks OIST for its support.
+Both authors thank {\'A}lvaro Guti{\'e}rrez and Stacey Law for helpful comments on an earlier version of this paper.
+The second author was supported by the Heilbronn Institute for Mathematical Research.

 \addtocontents{toc}{ } [1]{ } \cprime{$'$} \Dbar{\leavevmode\lower.6ex\hbox to 0pt{ -.23ex \accent"16\hss}D} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2} \cprime{$'$} \Dbar{\leavevmode\lower.6ex\hbox to 0pt{ -.23ex \accent"16\hss}D} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}